-- 1. Pre-AP Biology at the Grade 11 University level.
-Students should have a minimum mark of 80% in Science 2D to consider participating in this class. - 2.
-AP Biology at the Grade 12 level is a continuation of the Pre-AP program. - 3.
-AP Physics at the Grade 12 level. - 4.
-AP Calculus as an afterschool club for students who are strong in math and interested in advancing their knowledge.
+- 1. AP Biology at the Grade 12 level.

+- 2. AP Physics at the Grade 12 level.

+- 3. AP Calculus as an afterschool club for students who are strong in math and interested in advancing their knowledge.
 Students should have a minimum mark of 80% in MCR3U and be highly self-motivated.